mello-io/Mini-PySec-Projects/README.md

 ## 🔍 Subdomain Scanner

-The Subdom Scanner V1 - 06/26/2025
+Subdom Scanner V1 - 06/26/2025

-Is a standard subdomain scanner made in python;
+Is a standard subdomain scanner made in python, to find different types of subdomains for a domain.
 - Download both subdom-scanner.py and subdomains.txt for usuage.
 - Usuage;
   ```